wckansai2016/for-the-future/readme.txt

 screenshot.png used in the screenshot is taken by the theme author and is released under GPL.

-All images used in the screenshot(under screenshots/images) is taken by Nahoko Tokumoto(@natashanatashanatashanatasha) and is released under GPL.
+All images used in the screenshot(https://github.com/wckansai2016/for-the-future/tree/master/screenshots/images) is taken by Nahoko Tokumoto(@natashanatashanatashanatasha) and is released under GPL.